AlmogJakov/NetworkingProject/README.md

 <h2> 'Node' (Represents a vertex): </h2>

 Represents a network computer.
-Contains a number of data structures in order to perform mutual communication operations between computers:
+Contains a number of data structures in order to perform mutual communication operations between computers.

+<h3> The data structures at each node: </h3>

 - **int id** - a unique id that represents the computer on the network.
 - **unordered_map <int, unsigned int> sockets** - map of the connected nodes (key - socket id. value - socket fd).